home-assistant/home-assistant.io/source/_docs/installation/synology.markdown

 Using the Synology webadmin:

- - Install python3 using the Synology Package Center
+ - Install python3 using the Synology Package Center (be aware, this provides 3.5.1, which is not compatible with Home Assistant 0.65.0 or later)
  - Create homeassistant user and add to the "users" group

 SSH onto your synology & login as admin or root